Furaken/florr.io/README.md

 # IMPORTANT
 Since my friends and I have quitted florr.io, so this repo will be closed and unsupported permanently.
+Also this is NOT a copy of florr or the source code of it, you cannot recreate florr from this repository.

 # florr.io
 ## About